NHS Electronic Prescriptions Service (EPS)

 The NHS EPS is a secure and confidential service and your electronic prescription will only be seen by the same people who see your paper prescription now (GP practice staff, pharmacy staff, NHS prescription payment and fraud prevention agencies)

 Q) Will the way I order my medication change?

 A) No, you will still need to request your medication either directly at the surgery or inform the pharmacy if they normally order on your behalf.

-If you use SystmOnline for online repeat prescription request service please carry on as normal.
+If you request repeat prescriptions online, please carry on as normal.

-If you wish to use SystmOnline to request repeats, book appointments etc., please ask at reception for log in details.
+If you wish to use online services, please ask at reception for log in details.